jatinchowdhury18/RTNeural-compare/README.md

 ## Results
 All benchmarks results were obtained on a 2018 Mac Mini with an Intel(R) Core(TM) i7-8700B CPU @ 3.20GHz.
+The "Real-Time Factor" measurement assumes a sample rate of 48 kHz.

 ### Dense: